MikeDevProjects/smart-brain/README.md

 ## Overview

-This app lets you detect multiple faces on an uploaded image 😱.
+This app lets you detect multiple faces at once 😱.

 SmartBrain also takes advantage of authentication and session management using JSON web tokens